asaficontact/FX_forecasting_model/README.md

 * **formulae_for_forecasting_model.pdf** contains the formulae used for developing the forecasting model.
 * **data** folder contains all the data files required for running the forecasting model.
 * **imports.py** contains imports of all python packages necessary for running the foreign exchange forecasting model code.

+## More Info
+* This code reproduces the out-of-sample forecasting exercise in Section 7, following Equation (B.37) derived in the [Online Appendix.](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx5dW5nanVsaWV0YXxneDo0MjVmNjk2ZjhlYmQxNTli&urp=gmail_link&gxids=7628)
+* If you use the code, please cite the paper as follows:
+  Yung, J., 2021.
+Can interest rate factors explain exchange rate fluctuations?
+Journal of Empirical Finance 61, 34-56.